Start a Student Organization

 Step 1 - Review All Necessary Materials

 Please make sure you thoroughly review the documents and information on this website.
-The Fall 2013 recognition deadline is Friday, September 13, 2013 at 5pm.
+The Spring 2014 recognition period opens January 6 and the deadline is Friday, February 21, 2014 at 5 pm.
 All recognition requirements must be completed by the recognition deadline.
 Ensure that your SJSUOne Account is activated before you attend a New Student Org Info Session in order to access the online recognition system SpartaNet.

 Step 2 –Attend a New Student Organization Info Session